Timothy-Needs-to-Die/TimothE/README.md

 The engine is making use of the OpenGL 3.3 application programming interface (API) to perform rendering and handle graphics.

 This engine is a WORK IN PROGRESS

+The libraries currently being used within the engine are:

+- GFLW
+- GLEW
+- OpenGL 3.3
+- ImGui-docker branch
+- FMOD
+- FreeType
+- GLM